Table Rock Welcome Centre: History

-Before the Niagara Parks Commission: 1827-1887
+= Before the Niagara Parks Commission: 1827-1887

-The first building on the site was constructed in 1827, when Thomas Barnett established his second museum of novelties, joining his first museum further upriver at the current site of the Victoria Park Restaurant.
+The first building on the site was constructed in 1827, when Thomas Barnett established his second museum of novelties, joining his first museum further downriver at the current site of the Queen Victoria Place Restaurant.
 Barnett was eventually met with stiff competition from Buffalo native Saul Davis, operator of a museum on the New York side, Prospect House, who built his own structure called Table Rock House in 1853, immediately south of Barnett's original structure.

 Competition for the tourist's attention and dollar were fierce.
 Davis had built his structure between Barnett's museum and the Table Rock viewing area, and thus was able to intercept any potential customer of Barnett's.
-Davis' employees were routinely referred to as "henchmen" who would lure visitors into his complex by promising them free access to the Falls, only to renege and charge outrageous fees, while physically challenging any victimized tourist who either refused or were unable to pay these charges.
+Davis' employees were routinely referred to as "henchmen" who would lure visitors into his complex by promising them free access to the Falls, only to renege and charge outrageous fees, while physically challenging any victimized tourist who either refused or was unable to pay these charges.
 One such incident in June 1870 resulted in a homicide, for which Davis was acquitted and Barnett reprimanded for.

 Even though victimized by Davis many times, Barnett did not resort to overcharging tourists or being disrespectful toward them.
 However, it was Barnett who ended up with financial difficulties.
 His riverfront property was auctioned off in 1877 to satisfy debts.
 Davis purchased Barnett's properties and continued to run the operation until the Niagara Parks Commission and Queen Victoria Park were established under a Provincial Act in 1887.